Get all the latest data for Belarus

 Is it realistic to exit with profit in Belarus as of 2026?

-The estimated minimum holding period that most often makes exiting with profit realistic in Belarus is about three to five years, because shorter holds rarely overcome transaction costs and the current flat-to-moderate appreciation environment.
+The minimum holding period that usually makes profit realistic in Belarus is about 4 to 6 years, because transaction costs and price volatility need time to be absorbed.

 We made this infographic to show you how property prices in Belarus compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.